 But the root of the problem seems to be the loss of social status.
 The Pew Research Center’s study, “Religion and Education Around the World”, shows Jews to be one of the most educated groups, especially those between the ages of 55 and 74 years.
 Having moved to Germany, they are not only highly educated, but also have an established career as a doctor, engineer, teacher, or other professional.

 But in Germany, their status is “immigrant,” forcing them to forget who they were before they emigrated.
 And in order to start working in their normal job, they must go through a diploma confirmation procedure, along with some additional practice and training.
 The majority never return to their past professional activities.
 Immigrant occupations in Germany usually fall under cleaning, assistance in “Altersheim” (nursing homes), “Caritas” (hospitals for seriously ill patients), posting advertisements, and doing other work that Germans consider unenviable for themselves.

 Nevertheless, a completely different future awaits the children and grandchildren of immigrants.
 They learn the language very quickly, study at prestigious German universities, and become respected citizens of Germany.
 For example, Dr. K.’s son fulfilled his father’s dream: he founded his own clinic and now receives a “real German salary,” and doesn’t depend on a small allowance from the government.

 What is the way out of the present dilemma of the older immigrant generation?
 Barbara Dietz, one of the leading experts on migration in Germany, indicates that among the most important factors for successful integration — on an equal basis with knowing the German language — is participation in the activities of social institutions.
-After having completed language courses, it would be wise, if Germans engage immigrants who can’t work full time, for example, in activities of charitable organizations and volunteering, which could help them not only to use the acquired knowledge, but also to find their own path toward becoming part of German society.
+After having completed language courses, it would be wise if Germans engage immigrants who can’t work full time, for example, in activities of charitable organizations and volunteering.
+This could help them not only to use the acquired knowledge, but also to find their own path toward becoming part of German society.